Checkmarx/kics/docs/configuration-file.md

   "verbose": true,
   "log-file": true,
-  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "output-path": "file path to store result in json format", "exclude-paths": "exclude paths or files from scan", "no-progress": false,
+  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "output-path": "directory path to store result in output formats", "output-formats": "formats the result will be exported", "exclude-paths": "exclude paths or files from scan", "no-progress": false,
   "type": "type of queries to use in the scan",